 As a new mom, your health may be the last thing on your mind.
-Caring for your infant is a full-time job, and your needs can easily take a back seat to your baby’s needs.
+Preparing for your little one’s arrival and tending to their needs after you welcome them to the world is a full-time job.
+All too often, your needs take the back seat.
 However, it is important to make your health a priority.
-In this blog, we will focus on one aspect of that- your bone health.
+This blog focuses on one often forgotten aspect during pregnancy and breastfeeding – bone health.

 1. There are both dairy and non-dairy sources of calcium.

 Milk, yogurt, and cheese are great sources of calcium.
 But if dairy doesn’t make a regular appearance in your diet, that’s okay – you have lots of other options to help meet your calcium needs.
 Plant-based foods high in calcium include beans, lentils, nuts, seeds, leafy greens, milk alternatives (like almond or soy milk), orange juice, and cereal are often fortified with calcium.
 Interested in a more detailed list of plant-based calcium foods?
 Check out this blog: “Bone Health: No Milk?
 No Problem!”

 2. It may be helpful to talk to your doctor about your vitamin D status.

 Vitamin D helps your body absorb calcium, so it plays a pretty big role in bone health, too.
 You can get vitamin D in a few different ways:

 Sunshine.
 Your body can make vitamin D when exposed to sunlight.
 Keep in mind that geographical location, time of day, age, skin pigmentation, and sunscreen use can all affect your ability to make vitamin D from the sun, so many people struggle to make enough vitamin D from sunlight alone.

 Food.
 It’s always best to try to get your nutrients from food.
 But unfortunately, few foods naturally contain vitamin D. Vitamin D-rich foods include fatty fish like salmon or tuna, liver, and egg yolks.
 Milk and cereal are usually fortified with vitamin D.